zmack/puppet-cloudera/README.md

 ### Class['cloudera::search']

 This class handles installing Cloudera Search.
 No configuration is performed on the Search software and all daemons are forced off so that Cloudera Manager can manage them.

+### Class['cloudera::gplextras::repo']

+This class handles installing the Cloudera GPL Extras software repositories.

+### Class['cloudera::gplextras']

+This class handles installing Cloudera's GPL Extras (LZO compression libraries).
+No configuration is performed on any software.

 Examples